zephyrproject-rtos/zephyr/boards/posix/native_sim/doc/index.rst

     More information on using SDL and the Display driver can be found in :ref:`its section <nsim_per_disp_sdl>`.

+**CAN controller**
+  It is possible to use a host CAN controller with the native SockerCAN Linux driver.
+It can be enabled with :kconfig:option:`CONFIG_CAN_NATIVE_LINUX` and configured with the device tree binding :dtcompatible:`zephyr,native-linux-can`.

 .. _native_ptty_uart:

 PTTY UART